Daniel921/k8s-init/README.md

 This document is based on the kubeadm mode, and builds the non-high-availability cluster environment of kubernetes.
 The aim is to make it easier for kubernetes beginners to build environments.
 Later, it will expand the high-availability building mode.
 Two Ubuntu physical machines are selected, one is the master node and the other is the worker node.
-For more details, please see the docx document.
+For more details, please see the docx document...

 # Monitor SpringBoot Application by prometheus